davepinch/pinchy.cc/content/singularities/the-ai-landscape/concepts/at-ticketing/ai-ticketing-scratchpad.md

 ---

-Original notes talking to Mary:
+Original notes talking to Mary, Feb.
+18, 2024:

 1. Mobile devices will support always-listening AI assistant.
 2. Kids will carry always-on AI assistants that watch for dangerous situations and take action.